diyabc/abcranger/README-ORIG.md

 In practice, we find $n_{heur}$ close enough to $n_{comp}$.

-## The signification of the `ntest` parameter
+## The signification of the `noob` parameter

-Computing the whole OOB set for weights predictions [@raynal2016abc], is very costly, memory and cpu-wise, so we advise to compute them for only choose a subset of size `ntest`.
+Computing the whole OOB set for weights predictions [@raynal2016abc], is very costly, memory and cpu-wise, so we advise to compute them for only choose a subset of size `noob`.

-## Example
+## Example (parameter estimation)

 Example (working with the dataset in `test/data`) :

-`abcranger -t 1000 -j 8 --parameter ra --chosenscen 1 --ntest 50`
+`abcranger -t 1000 -j 8 --parameter ra --chosenscen 1 --noob 50`

 Header, reftable and statobs files should be in the current directory.

-## Generated files
+## Generated files (parameter estimation)

 Five files (or seven if pls activated) are created :